-Rev. Kahlil G. James is an ordained Itinerant Elder in the African Methodist Episcopal Church.
-Rev. Kahlil has dedicated his life to the service of the Church and has a passion for seeing people reach their Kingdom potential.
+Rev. Kahlil G. James, a native of Harlem, New York, is a devoted family man, husband to his cherished partner Deborah Clark-James, and proud father to Anthony Copeman.
+Rev. James serves as an ordained Itinerant Elder in the African Methodist Episcopal Church, bringing a deep commitment to the service of the Church and a profound passion for witnessing individuals reaching their Kingdom potential.

-Rev. Kahlil accepted the call to ministry at the age of 28, while attending the historic Million Man March on Washington, DC and obtained a Bachelor of Science in Business Administration and Business Management from Monroe College and a Masters of Divinity Degree from New York Theological Seminary.
+Answering the call to ministry at the age of 28 during the historic Million Man March on Washington, DC, Rev. James holds a Bachelor of Science in Business Administration and Business Management from Monroe College, and a Master of Divinity Degree from New York Theological Seminary.

-In November of 2008, Bishop Richard F. Norris appointed Rev. Kahlil to Allen A.M.E Church in Newark, New Jersey, where he passionately served for three years.
-During his tenure as Pastor, he made tremendous personal and financial sacrifices to bring Allen out of foreclosure, thus bringing financially accountable to the Church.
-Under his leadership, the Church was also able to install new restrooms and implement the Children's Choir.
+In November of 2008, Bishop Richard F. Norris appointed Rev. Kahlil to Allen A.M.E Church in Newark, New Jersey, where his dedicated service over three years resulted in transformative achievements.
+Rev. James made significant personal and financial sacrifices to bring the church out of foreclosure, instigated the installation of new restrooms, and introduced the Children's Choir.

 Appointed to New Bethel A.M.E Church (of Germantown) in Philadelphia, PA, in June 2011, by Bishop Richard F. Norris, Rev. Kahlil continued his impactful leadership.
 The church, under his guidance, acquired a parsonage and implemented various ministries and programs, including a Food Pantry, Prison Reentry Program, HIV/AIDS Ministry, and a Praise Dance Ministry.